AnnaaKorzhenko/simplified-transformer/ltl_formulas/README.md

 ## Formula Evaluation Procedure

 For a formula "not a until b and c":
-This means: *a does not appear in the sequence until both b and c have appeared* That is, if a appears at position i, then both b and c must have appeared before position i.
+This means: *a does not appear in the sequence until both b and c are simultaneously true* In our sequence model (one symbol per position), "simultaneously true" means both b and c have appeared, and we consider the position where both have appeared (the later of their positions) as the "simultaneous" point.
+That is, if a appears at position i, then both b and c must have appeared by position i.
 If b and c never both appear, then a must never appear.

 For the full formula (disjunction of conjunctions):
 - The formula is satisfied if **at least one** disjunction clause is satisfied